-US to ease sanctions against Sudan - BBC News
+US eases sanctions against Sudan

-US to ease sanctions against Sudan
+Obama signs order to ease sanctions against Sudan

-The US is expected to announce the easing of sanctions against Sudan in response to what it said were positive efforts in tackling terrorism.

-The change in policy is also expected to recognise apparent improvements in the humanitarian situation there.
+The US will reduce some sanctions imposed on Sudan, President Barack Obama has announced.

+The White House said the move was intended to acknowledge Sudan's efforts to reduce internal conflict, improve humanitarian access to people requiring aid and curtail "terrorism".

+The White House in a statement said the easing of sanctions will be delayed by 25 weeks in order to give further incentives to the Sudanese government to continue its reforms.

+Mr Obama said in a letter to members of Congress that sanctions introduced by President Clinton relating "to the policies and actions of the government of Sudan have been altered by Sudan's positive actions over the past six months".

-Economic sanctions were imposed against Sudan after the state was labelled a "sponsor of terrorism".
+Economic sanctions were imposed against the country after the state was labelled a "sponsor of terrorism".

 The penalties being suspended could be re-imposed if Sudan were seen to backtrack on any progress.

-The actions recognised by the US include the state denying safe haven to South Sudanese rebels and improving humanitarian access to people in need.
+The actions recognised by the US include the move by South Sudan to deny safe haven to South Sudanese rebels.

 Despite the move by the outgoing Obama administration, Sudan is expected to remain on a list of state sponsors of terrorism.